-Hugo Valverde ’16 has landed one of the most coveted positions in classical musical by winning the second French horn position for the MET Orchestra in New York City.
+Hugo Valverde ’16 has landed one of the most coveted positions in classical music by winning the second French horn position for the MET Orchestra in New York City.
 He started as an official member of the orchestra in August.

 “I was in shock,” Valverde said.
 “They said, ‘Are you ok?’
 Then the judges all clapped for me.
 I will always remember their expressions.”